 There is a lack of research on how guidelines are implemented by homeowners and how actual practice is related to microbiological water quality.
-Such a study would serve to probe identified issues, such as dose variation and high dose concentrations, dose calculation, and the usefulness of dose verification, as well as to perform much-needed engagement to promote well stewardship and to increase the data available regarding microbiological quality of rural wells.
+Such a study would serve to probe identified issues, such as dose variation and high dose concentrations, dose calculation, and the usefulness of dose verification, as well as to perform much-needed engagement to promote well

-There is little information comparing the practice of homeowners vs. professionals.
-This distinction is important given that the "homeowner version" of shock chlorination excludes activities deemed too difficult for a non-professional; these include mechanical agitation or cleaning to disrupt biofilms and their encrustations,32 as well as acidification to maintain the well at the pH optimum for chlorine biocidal activity.14 If these activities make a substantial difference in shock chlorination efficacy, then it may be necessary to incorporate them into existing guidances, as already attempted by British Columbia.26
+- stewardship and to increase the data available regarding microbiological quality of rural wells. - homeowners vs. professionals.
+This distinction is important given that the "homeowner version" of shock chlorination excludes activities deemed too difficult for a non-professional; these include mechanical agitation or cleaning to disrupt biofilms and their encrustations, as well as acidification to maintain the well at the pH optimum for chlorine biocidal activity.
+If these activities make a substantial difference in shock chlorination efficacy, then it may be necessary to incorporate them into existing guidances, as already attempted by British Columbia.